Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 In Nov 2021, the government announced the launch of the Prime Location Public Housing (PLH) model for public housing in prime locations to remain affordable, accessible and inclusive for all Singaporeans.

-Only four neighbourhoods are considered as ‘prime’ under the PLH model: Central Area, Queenstown, Kallang/Whampoa, and Bukit Merah.
+Only four neighbourhoods are considered Prime under the PLH model: Central Area, Queenstown, Kallang/Whampoa, and Bukit Merah.
 HDB has launched 12 BTO projects under the PLH model to date.

 Are the Mature and Non-mature Classification Still Relevant?

-Housing demand has piled up during the COVID-19 pandemic in part due to delayed construction of BTO flats.
+Housing demand has piled up during the COVID-19 pandemic, partly due to delayed construction of BTO flats.

 And we know that housing prices have remained high, including rental.

-While mature estates are often perceived as having more established amenities and transport networks compared to non-mature estates, property prices in these places are always higher, often within the range of $600,000 – $800,000.
+While mature estates are often perceived as having more established amenities and transport networks than non-mature estates, property prices in these places are always higher, often within the $600,000 – $800,000 range.

-However, this distinction has blurred over the years as increasingly, more and more HDB flats in non-mature estates are also sold at the $1 million mark.
+However, this distinction has blurred over the years as more and more HDB flats in non-mature estates are increasingly sold at the $1 million mark.

 With all these in mind, it may be the opportune moment for a shift, considering that the valuation of HDB flats extends beyond a simple differentiation between mature and non-mature estates.